Adobeosu/ripple-auto-installer/README.md

 * old.YOUR-DOMAIN

 # I need help!
-You ask for help via Discord DMs or through Github Issues.<br>
+You ask for help via Github Issues.<br>
 <br>
-@Aoba Suzukaze#9999 - Aoba (Hazuki-san)

 # Credits
 * <a href=https://github.com/ppy>peppy</a> - Thank you for the wonderful game and I'm sorry for your bancho.